-My apologies for the following in your face picture.
-My only wish is that you could taste this amazingly simple, yet flavorful, sandwich.
+There you have it, amazingly simple, yet flavorful Toasted Avocado-Tofu Sandwich, made easy!
 For all those tofu nay-sayers out there, give this one a try you may just fall in love!Print

 This is my substitute for an egg & avocado sandwich.
 It’s works for me, hope you find it’s good for you too!

 - Prep Time: 10 min